kawayikp/SCUBook/README.md

 3.The user can contact the seller by email, or the seller will contact the buyer by email to setup a time to meet and sell the book.

-4.A user can also sell a book, by publish book details online and wait for other user to send him/her push notification.
+4.A user can also sell a book, by publishing book details online and wait for other user to send him/her push notification.